Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 Key statements by Caroline Siefarth

-• Milk powder is becoming more and more available, especially in emerging and developing countries
+• Milk powder is becoming increasingly prevalent, especially in emerging and developing countries.

-• There are different types of milk foam - protein foam (voluminous and firm) and fat foam (fine-pored and shiny)
+• There are different types of milk foam - protein foam (voluminous and firm) and fat foam (fine-pored and glossy).

-• We absorb cow hormones.
-As long as we consume milk in regular amounts, it's not harmful to our health at all, because we barely absorb it and break it down quickly.
-Compared to the hormones humans produce, the hormones in milk are very small and diluted.
+• We ingest hormones from cows.
+As long as we consume milk in regulated amounts, it is not at all harmful to health because we absorb and break them down quickly.
+Compared to hormones produced by humans, the hormones in milk are very low and diluted.

-• However, more hormones can get into the milk through the feed, as can antibiotic residues.
+• However, more hormones can enter the milk through feed, as can antibiotic residues.

 Calf 1

-Jonas' cows have horns because it makes sense to him.
+Jonas' cows have horns because that's what feels right to him.

 Key statements by Daniel Baertschi

-• Good milk = Ideally, the animal has only eaten grass and has been outside a lot
+• Good milk = Ideally, the animal has only eaten grass and spent a lot of time outdoors.

-• There are agricultural areas that are not suitable for arable farming - but are ideal for cattle farming
+• There are agricultural areas not suitable for arable farming - but excellent for cattle farming.

-• “feed no food” - we have competition for land, it makes little sense to grow food (land) that is then fed to the cow
+• “feed no food” - we have land competition; it makes little sense to grow food (on land) that is then fed to cows.

-The cow is not a climate-damaging animal if it doesn't eat concentrated feed.
-It's part of a cycle.
-If the cow eats grass and stands outside, it's not a climate sinner.
+the cow is not a climate-damaging animal if it doesn't eat concentrated feed.
+It is part of a cycle.
+If the cow eats grass and is outdoors, it is not a climate culprit.

-• all who eat are connected to agriculture
+• everyone who eats is connected to agriculture

-• Regenerative agriculture is a system in which nature is revived - no standard, no certification, with the focus on healthy soils
+• regenerative agriculture is a system where nature is promoted again - no standard, no certification, with a focus on healthy soils

-Cow's milk, and cows in particular, have become increasingly the target of climate debates in recent years.
-When cows are used as meat producers, they have the greatest impact on greenhouse gases.
-When they are considered a dual-purpose breed, serving as both a milk producer and, in old age, as a meat producer, their carbon footprint is lower.
+Cow's milk, and cows in particular, have increasingly become a target in climate discussions in recent years.
+If a cow serves as a meat supplier, it has the highest impact on greenhouse gases.
+If it is understood as a dual-purpose breed, serving as a milk supplier and, in old age, as a meat supplier, its CO2 footprint is smaller.

 Milk production